miamarine84/Team_Generator/README.md

 ## Test
 ![Image](Assets\Presentation.gif)

+Click on this link to view as well https://drive.google.com/file/d/1pdfjdQTngTBbbKruB6vnipUYRIjtKJvO/view

 ## 10-Template-Engine
 prompt the user for information about the team/group, then will create an HTML file that displays a formatted team roster based on the information.